tradecloud/tradecloud-docs-api-v2/buyer/receive/README.md

 * `status.logisticsStatus`: is the aggregate of all lines logistics status, see below
 * `version`: the  Tradecloud order version number
 * `eventDates`: some key order event date/times
+* `meta`: meta information, including source and trace info, about this messsage
+* `lastUpdatedAt`: is the latest date time the order has been changed, usefull for polling.

 ### Buyer order part